fritzfurher567/Discord-Bot/README.md

-# Discord-Bot
+# A Guide To Setup And Use This Bot.

-This is a all in one Discord Bot with commands, moderation, server help, and more!
+still making one